January 29, 2025

-FHA home loans come with an adjustable-rate mortgage option that features an introductory rate followed by an adjustment period that may vary depending on what you and the lender agree upon.
+FHA home loans come with an adjustable-rate mortgage option with an introductory rate followed by an adjustment period that may vary depending on what you and the lender agree upon.

-When you choose an adjustable-rate mortgage, also known as an ARM loan, the introductory rate is typically more competitive than the fixed-rate FHA option.
+When you choose an adjustable-rate mortgage, an ARM loan, the introductory rate is typically more competitive than the fixed-rate FHA option.

-When using an ARM loan, some borrowers have a plan to sell or refinance before the first adjustment or soon thereafter.
-ARM loans are best for those who have a plan to deal with those adjustments.
+Some borrowers plan to sell or refinance before the first adjustment or soon thereafter when using an ARM loan.
+ARM loans are best for those who plan to deal with those adjustments.

-What follows are the FHA loan rules for FHA ARM loans, and this information may not be 100% applicable to ARM loans offered by other government programs.
-Below we discuss ARM loan guidelines for the FHA Single Family Home Loan program.
+The following are the FHA loan rules for FHA ARM loans.
+This information may not be 100% applicable to ARM loans offered by other government programs.
+Below, we discuss ARM loan guidelines for the FHA Single Family Home Loan program.

 As mentioned above, the interest rate on an ARM will change.
 There is an introductory rate period, and when it ends the rate adjustments will begin.
 FHA ARMs feature four components: